ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

 ### Ursula is two things:

-1. The [Blue Box](https://www.blueboxcloud.com) fork of Ansible.
-2. The [Blue Box](https://github.com/blueboxgroup/ursula) collection of Ansible playbooks that we created, to install OpenStack.
+* The [Blue Box](https://github.com/blueboxgroup/ursula) collection of Ansible playbooks that we created, to deploy and manage OpenStack.

 Ursula can be installed in two ways—one way is by using [Vagrant](https://www.vagrantup.com), and the other way is by "Manual Deployment".
 This post concentrates on the manual deployment method.